 Below are some of the physical complications of a TBI that a patient might suffer.
 In some cases, the complications may affect the patient long term.

 Your doctor can give you more specific information about your injury and its expected effects.

 Some patients who suffered a moderate or severe traumatic brain injury will have problems with cognitive abilities, including concentration, memory, learning new things, and focusing on tasks for a long period of time.
-Speech might become slower and the person might have problem-solving impairments as well.
+A speech might become slower and the person might have problem-solving impairments as well.
 The injury may impact the ability to process large amounts of information too.

 There are also potential long-term behavioral changes that patients might experience with a moderate or severe brain injury.
-These consequences affect not just the individual, but also loved ones who may find it hard to deal with these personality changes.
+These consequences affect not just the individual but also loved ones who may find it hard to deal with these personality changes.

 Some TBIs might affect the patient’s social skills.
-Depression, anxiety, aggressiveness and other personality changes or mental health problems may affect the patient.
+Depression, anxiety, aggressiveness, and other personality changes or mental health problems may affect the patient.
 Again, your doctor and a mental health professional can provide more detailed guidance on the complications you or your loved one might experience.

 If you suffered a traumatic brain injury in a motorcycle accident that someone else caused, you may file a liability claim against that party to recover damages.
 There are long-term consequences to these injuries that a lawyer will identify and pursue compensation for them in your claim.